discord-tickets/docs/docs/managed.md

 #### Why do archives cost extra?

 - Archiving dramatically increases CPU and database/storage usage
-- Hosting & updating the portal requires more of my time
 - Not everyone needs archives, so it would be unfair to make everyone pay more

 Instead of thinking of it as archives costing more, think of it as you can save money by not using archives if you don't need to.

-#### Why can't I view feedback?

-Users **can** submit feedback on the Basic plan, but the portal is currently the only way to view feedback, so you cannot view it.

 #### Which plan should I choose?